Onelinerhub/onelinerhub/ffmpeg/how-to-delay-audio-channel-in-video-file.md

-# How to delay audio channel in video file
+# How to delay (sync with video) audio channel in video file

 ```bash
 ffmpeg -i in.mp4 -itsoffset 5 -i in.mp4 -map 1:v -map 0:a -c copy out.mp4